-In this scenario plaintiff would be better off negotiating for a settlement of at least $300, 000, which would still be a bargain for the defendant.
-Not only would the defendant end up paying at the low end of the likely verdict range, but defendant would also be avoiding its own expense of trial, probably also about $300,000.
+In this scenario, plaintiff would be better off negotiating a settlement of at least $300, 000, which would still be a bargain for the defendant.
+Not only would the defendant end up paying at the low end of the possible verdict range, but defendant would also be avoiding its expense of a trial, probably also about $300,000.
 This deal would be what’s known as a “win-win” settlement.

 Is there a chance that plaintiff will be entirely successful and get the full million dollars?
 Sure, but your evaluation tells you that the chance of that result is only 15%.
 If a settlement offer comes within the zone of the most likely outcome, are you willing to throw it away and possibly become indebted for additional legal expenses on a 15% chance of success?

 If you do have a favorable settlement, what will usually occur then is the payment to you will be done through a structured settlement.
 Doing so is for not only your benefit but for the interest of the insurance company or defendant.
 Usually, agreeing to a structured settlement will give you a higher settlement figure since you agree to accept the payments over time, instead of with a lump sum.
 Of course, your attorney will give a recommendation, but often attornies have deals worked out with settlement companies which may not be in your best interest.

 Decision tree analysis can help you make better rational decisions about how to negotiate an agreement.…